jayarathina/Tamil-Bible-Database/noviews.md

 ## Note:

-In this case your correctiong to tables like t_verses and t_verseheaders will not reflect in the front end unless you truncate the table mybibleview_dyn and repopulate it.
+In this case, tables like `t_verses` and `t_verseheaders` will not reflect in the front end.
+To do so, you have to truncate `mybibleview_dyn` and repopulate it:

 ```MySQL
 truncate `mybibleview_dyn`;